-This 5 year mushroom foraging permit meets the criteria required by the state health departments and formally approved for the foraging and selling of wild mushrooms in the following states: South Carolina, North Carolina, Georgia, Virginia, Pennsylvania, New York, Rhode Island.
+This 5 year mushroom foraging permit meets the criteria required by the state health departments and formally approved for the foraging and selling of wild mushrooms in the following states: South Carolina, North Carolina, Georgia, Alabama, Virginia, Pennsylvania, New York, Rhode Island.
 Signups will receive emailed study guides and slides 1 month ahead of the class.
 The test will be taken onsite.

 Limited to 40 people, and no refunds will be available for this event.
 We might be able to move you to another class in case of emergency.